 If it approves your request, your government’s embassy will send the no-objection statement directly to the DOS Waiver Review Division.
 The statement cannot come from you.
 You will receive a copy of the no-objection statement from your embassy.

-If you happen to be residing outside of the U.S., the no-objection statement may instead come from a designated ministry in your home country’s government, which will need to send it to the U.S. Chief of Mission in the U.S. Embassy within your country for forwarding to the DOS Waiver Review Division.
+If you happen to be residing outside of the U.S., the no-objection statement may instead come from a designated ministry in your home country’s government, which will need to send it to the U.S. Chief of Mission in the U.S. Embassy within your country for forwarding to the DOS Waiver Review Division in Washington, DC.

 Waiting for a DOS Recommendation on Your Waiver Request

 Once the DOS Waiver Review Division receives the no-objection Statement from your country’s embassy and your documentation and fees from STEP 2, it will begin processing your case.
 You can track your case on the DOS website using your application number.
 You may also get DOS requests for additional information consisting of anything it feels it needs to determine your case.